sbilly/awesome-security/README.md

 ## Threat Intelligence

 - [abuse.ch](https://www.abuse.ch/) - ZeuS Tracker / SpyEye Tracker / Palevo Tracker / Feodo Tracker tracks Command&Control servers (hosts) around the world and provides you a domain- and an IP-blocklist.
+- [Cyware Threat Intelligence Feeds](https://cyware.com/community/ctix-feeds) - Cyware’s Threat Intelligence feeds brings to you the valuable threat data from a wide range of open and trusted sources to deliver a consolidated stream of valuable and actionable threat intelligence.
+Our threat intel feeds are fully compatible with STIX 1.x and 2.0, giving you the latest information on malicious malware hashes, IPs and domains uncovered across the globe in real-time.
 - [Emerging Threats - Open Source](http://doc.emergingthreats.net/bin/view/Main/EmergingFAQ) - Emerging Threats began 10 years ago as an open source community for collecting Suricata and SNORT® rules, firewall rules, and other IDS rulesets.
 The open source community still plays an active role in Internet security, with more than 200,000 active users downloading the ruleset daily.
 The ETOpen Ruleset is open to any user or organization, as long as you follow some basic guidelines.
 Our ETOpen Ruleset is available for download any time.
 - [PhishTank](http://www.phishtank.com/) - PhishTank is a collaborative clearing house for data and information about phishing on the Internet.
 Also, PhishTank provides an open API for developers and researchers to integrate anti-phishing data into their applications at no charge.
 - [SBL / XBL / PBL / DBL / DROP / ROKSO](http://www.spamhaus.org/) - The Spamhaus Project is an international nonprofit organization whose mission is to track the Internet's spam operations and sources, to provide dependable realtime anti-spam protection for Internet networks, to work with Law Enforcement Agencies to identify and pursue spam and malware gangs worldwide, and to lobby governments for effective anti-spam legislation.